hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/prestashop/_examples/header.md

 ## Overview

 This module provides example code for interacting with PrestaShop endpoints.
 It includes configuration settings, imports necessary modules, and potentially defines functions for various operations.
-The example demonstrates integrating with the `hypotez` project's modules, including data structures for products, suppliers, and categories, as well as utility functions for data handling and logging.
+The example demonStartes integrating with the `hypotez` project's modules, including data structures for products, suppliers, and categories, as well as utility functions for data handling and logging.

 ## Configuration